 Marijuana is a plant that can have problems even when you try your hardest to make it happy.

-I couldn’t help comparing my sunflowers’ resilience to the three strains of indoor cannabis plants I’m growing at the same time.
+I can’t help comparing my sunflowers’ resilience to the strains of indoor cannabis plants I’m growing at the same time.
+These indoor cannabis plants are spoiled babies, complaining about every little thing.

 I’ve given them the best of everything.
 A controlled environment.
 Roots in a customized mix of organic soil, peat, coco coir.
 They’re fed the best nutrients.